Sunlit Chemical

 Sunlit Chemical is a Taiwanese chemical company.

 History

 Sunlit Chemical was founded in 1972.
 They were the first company in Taiwan to produce hydrofluoric acid and fluoride.
 In 2021 they controlled 75% of the global oral care sodium fluoride market.

 Operations

-In 2022 Sunlit broke ground on a 900,000 sq ft manufacturing facility on a site in Phoenix, Arizona to supply a TSMC fab being built in the same city.
-They had acquired the 17 acre site in 2021.
+In 2022 Sunlit broke ground on a 900,000 ft2 manufacturing facility on a site in Phoenix, Arizona to supply a TSMC fab being built in the same city.
+They had acquired the 17-acre site in 2021.